The Brexit story so far: How Britain got itself in a bind

-British politicians in favor of leaving the EU have criticized the agreement reached Tuesday after more than a year and a half of negotiations.
+British politicians in favour of leaving the EU have criticised the agreement reached Tuesday after more than a year and a half of negotiations.
 They say it keeps the country bound to the EU under unfavorable terms and floated the idea of unseating Prime Minister Theresa May.

 Even if May remains in her post, the British Parliament might reject the deal.
 Britain's formal exit is set for March 29, so that would leave little time to seek an alternative.